AppsFlyer/donkey/README.md

 According to the [Ring](https://github.com/ring-clojure/ring/wiki/Concepts#middleware) specification, middleware are implemented as [higher-order functions](https://clojure.org/guides/higher_order_functions) that accept one or more arguments, where the first argument is the next `handler` function, and any optional arguments required by the middleware.
+A `handler` in this context can be either another middleware, or a [route](#routes) handler.
 The higher-order function should return a function that accepts one or three arguments:
-- One argument: Called with a `request` map argument when `:handler-mode` is `:blocking`.
+- One argument: Called when `:handler-mode` is `:blocking` with a `request` map.
-- Three arguments: Called with a `request` map, `respond` function, and `raise` function, when `:handler-mode` is `:non-blocking`.
-The `respond` function should be called with the result of the next handler, and the `raise` function should be called when an exception is caught, and it is impossible to continue processing the request.
+- Three arguments: Called when `:handler-mode` is `:non-blocking` with a `request` map, `respond` function, and `raise` function.
+The `respond` function should be called with the result of the next handler, and the `raise` function should be called when it is impossible to continue processing the request because of an exception.

-The `handler` argument the higher-order function received has the same signature as the returned function.
+The `handler` argument that was given to the higher-order function has the same signature as the function being returned.
 It is the middleware author's responsibility to call the next `handler` at some point.

-Here's an example of a one argument arity middleware adding timestamp to the request:
+Here's an example of a one argument middleware adding a timestamp to a request:
 ```clojure
 (defn add-timestamp-middleware [handler]
   (fn [request]